tpmmthomas/poml-simulation/docs/experiments.md

   --output experiments/results/complexity-fit
 ```

-At least eight observations and four distinct prompts are required.
-This is a
-minimum for executable validation, not a recommended scientific sample size.
-Use varied N and actual K to identify more of the model.
-Nonnegative ridge
-uses four outer prompt-grouped folds and up to four inner folds to select the
-penalty; duplicates of a prompt never cross folds.
-Report feature rank,
-held-out errors against a fairly scaled uniform-weight baseline, and integer
+The fit uses prompt-grouped validation so duplicate prompts never cross folds.
+It reports feature rank and held-out error against the uniformly weighted
-fixed-point rounding error.
-Correlated operation weights are not identifiable
+baseline.
+Correlated operation weights are not individually identifiable; the
-as individual hardware costs.
-The final model is fitted on the entire bank;
-its training error is not the held-out error.

-`weights.json` contains integer weights plus the operation-schedule digest.
-Pass it to a subsequent run with `poml-sim --backend gpt2 --weights <file> ...`.
-Without it all operation weights are one.
-Fitted weights are frozen before
-mining; the lottery still computes one ciphertext hash.
-The exported rational
-`scale` is a calibration diagnostic retained for analysis, not a ticket count
+exported weights are a calibration choice, not a new ticket count.

-or an extra multiplier applied by the simulator.
+## Reading results

+Every run writes a manifest or `run.json` with its backend, model/setup digest,
+seed, and metric scope.
+Keep reduced checks separate from paper-scale output.
+The [verification record](verification.md) lists the checks already completed
+and the campaigns that were not rerun because they require substantial model,
+GPU, or CPU resources.